YAcademy-Residents/reports-website/docs/06-2022-LevGeist.md

 **Yearn LevGeist**

 The levgeist branch of the Yearn-contracts [Repo](https://github.com/Yacademy-block-2/yearnV2-gen-lev-lending/tree/levgeist) was reviewed over 11 days.
 2 days were used to create a report of the findings.
-The contracts were reviewed from 6/13 to 6/24.
+The contracts were reviewed from June 13 to June 24, 2022.
 The repository was under active development during the review, but the review was limited to commit [6c43c39c2e9cfcfb329edf3678843c5b57095dcf](https://github.com/Yacademy-block-2/yearnV2-gen-lev-lending/tree/levgeist).

 ## Scope
 [Code Repo](https://github.com/Yacademy-block-2/yearnV2-gen-lev-lending/tree/levgeist)